theredpea/theredpea.github.io/_posts/2020-11-27-leveling-survey.markdown

 excerpt_separator: <!--more-->
 ---

-As a kid I would watch surveyors at their tripods, as they carefully calibrated their instruments.
+As a kid I would watch surveyors at their tripods as they carefully calibrated their instruments.
 Today I learned more about their instruments so I could get make a topographical map of my front yard in Sketchup.

 <!--more-->
 # Surveys